-Job parameters are key-value pairs used for job configuration.
+Job parameters (Parameters) are key-value pairs used for job configuration.
 They allow executing the same job with different inputs, making the jobs reusable.

 Parameters may help you understand what the job does.
 When a job fails, it is often necessary to find out which input caused the job to fail, so they are very useful for troubleshooting.